 The early espresso machines used pressure from steam to brew regular black coffee faster, rather than brewing a totally different type of coffee.
 However, using steam doesn’t create that much pressure.

-This is where café owner, Achille Gaggia, made his breakthrough:
+This is where café owner, Achilles Gaggia, made his breakthrough:

-He added a lever that the barista could use to add extra pressure, up to the magic 8 bar of pressure we now think as the minimum for creating espresso.
+He added a lever that the barista could use to add extra pressure, up to the magic 8 bar of pressure we now think is the minimum for creating espresso.

 With the creation of the espresso machine, the way we drank coffee completely changed.